input-output-hk/cardano-docs.iohk.io/_docs/protocols/p2p.md

 # P2P Layer

 To start communicating with other nodes, a node has to join the network.
-To do this, the node has to know some other node which already participates in the protocol; this node is called a *bootstrap node*.
+To do this, the node has to know some other node that already participates in the protocol; this node is called a *bootstrap node*.

 After connecting to the bootstrap node, we receive a list of peers whom we'll use for network communication.
 Those peers are called *neighbors*.
 The list of neighbors should be maintained in such a way that these nodes are online and any node from the network can receive our messages.
 Moreover, messages should be delivered efficiently.

 To achieve this, Cardano SL uses the *Kademlia* DHT protocol.
-DHT is used only for peer discovery whereas it provides more features.
+Even though Kademlia provides more features, we only use it as a method of peer discovery.

 ## An overview of the Kademlia protocol